ryamtari/technical-writing-portfolio/ai-bias-guide.md

 **Amazon scrapped the entire tool in 2018.** Engineers couldn't fix it because the bias was embedded in the training data itself.

 #### The Lesson
 > You can't fix a data problem with an algorithm solution.
-Biased training data = biased AI, regardless of how sophisticated your algorithm is.
+Biased training data leads to biased outcomes, regardless of how sophisticated the algorithm is.

 ---